sdiehl/wiwinwlh/tutorial.md

 Under this set of definitions, the endless debate and opposition between static and dynamic typing is really a shallow debate.
-The real question for programmers is not whether to have static typing, but which type system to embrace.
+The real question for programmers is not whether to have static typing, but **which type system to embrace**.
 On long time-scales the general trend of programming history has always been toward more typed languages and with richer types.
-Indeed Haskell's model itself will eventually become antiquated in favour of the next evolution of Dependent types.
+Indeed, the Haskell model itself will eventually become antiquated in favour of the next evolution of *dependent types*.
 The next evolution of these type systems are not quite ready for full production but are likely to rapidly become so in the next decade.

 For now, the Haskell way of thinking it that a single static type is a bit too restrictive.
 And that it is easier to add dynamic components to a richly typed